ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 * SLIDINGWINDOW:5:20 : indicates that a sliding window of 5 bases is to be used and reads are to be trimmed if quality of the window drops below 20
 * MINLEN:40 : indicates that minimum read length should be 40 after trimming

-You have to run the above mentioned commmand for each of your samples: SRR12852624, SRR12852625 ...etc; just replace the name of the sample.
-Or you could run the following bash script to process all samples together
+You have to run the above-mentioned commmand for each of your samples: SRR12852624, SRR12852625 ...etc; just replace the name of the sample.
+Or you could run the following bash script to process all samples together.

 ```bash
 #!/bin/bash